qd-qd/sdk-tutorials/onboarding/chapter-1/3-working-blockchain-ecosystem.md

 ### Importance of community

 Community is a big factor in Web3.
-In many cases, a community is often established before a product with products arising out of community discourses.
+In many cases, a community is often established before a product with products arising out of community discourse.

 Developers may begin the community-building process by sharing a roadmap, a promise of what the community can expect from the project.
-In the lead-up to launch developers can engage with the growing community allowing them to influence what the project ultimately creates, for example, by encouraging them to propose or vote on potential project features, with developers committing to building a product co-defined by the community.
+In the lead-up to launch developers can engage with the growing community, allowing them to influence what the project ultimately creates, for example by encouraging them to propose or vote on potential project features, with developers committing to building a product co-defined by the community.

 This kind of interaction often takes place on social media platforms like Reddit, Telegram, and Discord, with communities as distributed as any other feature of this ecosystem.
 However, this distribution is also true of development teams: with remote working ever more established as a business practice even among conventional organizations, it is natural that those in the Web3 space would be on the front line of adoption.